 Despite Armstrong's Harvey and Lee hypothesis, many of these things do not support his later speculation.
 The Hoover document only proved suspicion of a possible impostor; it does not prove the complex Lee and Harvey contention.
 Oswald is abroad while another person named Lee Oswald is recorded in the United States.
-This is not conclusive proof of Armstrong's contentions.
-If someone named Lee Oswald was arrested or taking a test, it only supports a possible impostor or a man with the same name.
+This is also not conclusive proof of Armstrong's contentions, if someone named Lee Oswald was arrested or taking a test, it only supports a possible impostor or a man with the same name.
 It does not verify a more vastly complex hypothesis.

 "There is no doubt that Hoover knew about a LEE Harvey Oswald in the United States while Lee HARVEY Oswald was in the Soviet Union.
 Hoover's knowledge of two Oswalds became clear the day after the assassination of President Kennedy.
 Hoover sent agents to Stripling Junior High in Ft.
 Worth to confiscate HARVEY Oswald's school records.
 FBI agents were sent to the Pfisterer Dental Laboratory, Gerard Tujague Company, J.R.
 Michaels, and Dolly Shoe in New Orleans to confiscate all of HARVEY Oswald's employment records.
 These documents, and others like them, comprised much of the evidence that two young men shared the identity of Lee Harvey Oswald.
 Most of these documents were never given to the WC and disappeared.
 And documents that were given to the WC by the FBI were photographs (not originals) and many had been altered or fabricated.
 In May 1999, Mr. Armstrong found a document at the National Archives indicating the FBI had a procedure in place which routinely allowed the alteration of testimony of its own agents before the Warren Commission, sometimes over the objections of staff attorneys.
 The document indicated that a procedure was set up to handle these objections and to persuade the staff to go along with the alterations."
 (John Armstrong - Harvey and Lee Homepage)